phforest/Argo/readme.md

 ```
 This will create the target `Argo` as an `interface` library.

 That's it!
-You can now link your targets against `Argo`.
-For example:
+You can now link your targets against `Argo`:

 ```CMake
 target_link_libraries(my-app PRIVATE Argo)